Am I guaranteed a prescription (where required) and treatment?

 How do I order treatment once my script has been issued?

-Can I speak to my doctor at any time?
+Can I speak to my clinician at any time?

 Of course!
 Our online platform enables ongoing support whenever you need it.
-To chat with your doctor, log into your profile, head to the ‘My Healthcare Team’ section of your portal.
-This is where you can message your doctor.
+To chat with your clinician, log into your profile, head to the ‘My Healthcare Team’ section of your portal.
+This is where you can message your assigned clinician.

 To order a repeat early, log into your profile, head to the ‘Products’ tab and select ‘Manage Treatment’.
 You’ll see the ability to order an early repeat here.